 There are several other benefits too, like access to the Amex Offers shopping portal.
 This lets you earn discounts at many merchants outside of the bonus categories, including TurboTax, Ray-Ban, and certain Hilton properties.

 Costs & Fees

-At $195 per year, the Premier Rewards Gold is almost twice as expensive as the Sapphire Preferred.
-It also has no foreign transaction fees.
+At $250 per year, the American Express Gold Card is more than twice as expensive as the Sapphire Preferred.
+It has no foreign transaction fees.

-The Premier Rewards Gold is also a charge card, which is different than a regular credit card.
-With charge cards you need to pay off the entire balance in full every billing period, you won’t have an option to revolve the balance at an interest rate.
+The Amex Gold is also a charge card, which is different than a regular credit card.
+With charge cards you need to pay off the entire balance in full every billing period, and you won’t have an option to revolve the balance at an interest rate.

-Read more in our Review of the Premier Rewards Gold Card from American Express
+Read more in our Review of the American Express® Gold Card

 Airline and Hotel Credit Cards